amacevedof/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### "(frequency domain) magnitude body acceleration" -mean/std//mean frequency

 Obtained after applying a Fast Fourier Transform (FFT) to the magnitude body acceleration in time domain.
-The units are 'g's (gravity of earth -> 9.80665 m/seg2).
 The variables that were estimated from these signals are the mean value (mean), the standard deviation (sd) and the weighted average of the frequency components to obtain a mean frequency (mean frequency):

    * "(frequency domain) magnitude body acceleration mean"
    * "(frequency domain) magnitude body acceleration std"